- Home

 Ear Drum Perforation

-Ear drum perforations can present with hearing loss and intermitted discharge.
+Ear drum perforations can present with hearing loss and intermittent discharge.
 Why does one get perforations? – ear infections / extreme changes in pressure like when diving or flying, trauma and previous grommets.
 The perforation normally can be closed after the age of six.
-One can use a microscope or en endoscopic ear surgery.
+One can use a microscope or an endoscope.

-The advantage of endoscopic ear surgery is a smaller incision if at all, less pain and quicker return to normal activities.
+The advantage of endoscopic ear surgery is a smaller incision, less pain and quicker return to normal activities.

 The size and location of the perforation plays a role in the success of the surgery.